Senta Geißler: Youth and training

+Marriage

 In Winter 1926 she met the man who later became her husband.
 Albert Rohrbach was a physician from Ludwigshafen, a nearby industrial city that had grown prosperous though the rapid expansion of the Pharmaceuticals sector.
 Dr. Rohrbach was passionate about art.
 He was a member of various arts-relate associations: he was chairman of the "Kunstverein Ludwigshafen".
 And he was a collector, described in more than one source as an "avante-garde collector".
 Till this point Geißler had drawn inspiration from the German impressionists, notably Max Liebermann.
 Rohrbach helped her come to terms with influences from across the Rhine, notably Paul Cézanne and Henri Matisse.
 Her work became more "laid-back", individualistic and "dabby", with a growing attention to the reflections of light that references the work of the French impressionists.
 Rohrbach was a positive influence artistically and, more especially after they married, hugely supportive administratively.
 He kept meticulous records detailing where, when and how his wife's works had been included in exhibitions, and he organised her daily life in a way that seems to have suited them both.